 4. They say they’re buddy-buddy with Google.

-We mentioned about looking for a Google Premier Partner for a sign of trust in a full-service agency.
+We’ve already mentioned how a Google Premier Partner is a likely sign of a trustworthy service provider.
 However, like mentioned, this is only recognition for agencies or services working on Google Ads accounts for other businesses but can be a sign of a reputable provider.

 A Google Premier Partner cannot: